cross-breeding goats

 Cross-breeding is the mating of two different breeds of animals, usually with the goal of creating a hybrid that has qualities from both parent goats.

 Goats of larger size produce more milk, so it is important to look for goats that will allow for maximum production.
-Look for large teats that are well-placed.
-This will help the goat produce more milk and make hand milking easier.
+Larger goats also have larger teats that make hand milking easier.

 Hardiness